 On November 2, 1976, Dixy Lee Ray (1914-1994), a conservative Democrat, wins election as the first woman to be governor of Washington.
 Senator Henry M. "Scoop" Jackson (1912-1983), who earlier in the year lost a bid for the Democratic presidential nomination, easily wins his fifth Senate term.
 Jimmy Carter (b.
 1924), the Democratic nominee, loses the state to President Gerald Ford (1913-2006), but wins the presidency.
 Six of Washington’s U.S. Representatives win re-election, and Norm Dicks (b.
 1940), is elected to an open seat in the Sixth District.

 Born in Tacoma, Dixy Lee Ray was trained as a zoologist and served as an associate professor of marine biology at the University of Washington.
 In 1963, she became director of the Pacific Science Center.
 In 1972, President Richard Nixon (1913-1994) appointed her to the Atomic Energy Commission.

 In 1976, Ray ran for governor as a Democrat.
 Like presidential candidate Jimmy Carter, she benefited from an image -- completely real in her case -- as an outsider and a non-politician.
 Ray narrowly defeated Seattle Mayor Wes Uhlman (b.
 1935), in the Democratic primary.
-In the general election she beat King County Executive John Spellman (b.
-1926), 54 percent (821,797 votes) to 46 percent (687,039 votes).
+In the general election she beat King County Executive John Spellman (1926-2018), 54 percent (821,797 votes) to 46 percent (687,039 votes).